 If you do end up planting a running bamboo, you can also take precautions so that it doesn’t get out of control.
 The best method is to bury a rhizome root barrier deep into the ground and surround your bamboo with it.

-Bamboo Shield makes an excellent root barrier product.
-The barrier, available from Amazon, comes in three sizes, for cold warm and tropical climates.
+Bamboo Shield makes an excellent root barrier product that’s available from Amazon.
+The barrier comes in three sizes, for cold, warm and tropical climates.
 The warmer the climate, the thicker the barrier.
 Available on 25-foot rolls, the virtually indestructible barrier ranges from 2 to 3 feet deep.
 When in doubt, use the deepest you can find.

 Furthermore, when you put running bamboo into a pot, you can run into other problems.
 The bamboo can get root-bound quickly.
 So you’ll need to transplant and divide the rootball regularly.
 Otherwise, your pot might burst.
 It’s also very difficult to water bamboo when it gets root-bound.
 The water will tend to roll off without actually penetrating down into the roots.